MHKAANICHE/MHKAANICHE/Install Docker on Windows 10 Machine (2023).md

 ![Install docker/install ubuto user.png](https://raw.githubusercontent.com/MHKAANICHE/MHKAANICHE/main/Install%20docker/install%20ubuto%20user.PNG)

-Now you are running within a Windows Subsystem and your are a happy ( I hope !), you can pursue Docker installation on your subsystem by following the instruction for Linus installtion.
+Now you are running within a Windows Subsystem and your are a happy developer ( I hope !), you can pursue Docker installation on your subsystem by following the instruction for Linus installation.
 [https://docs.docker.com/engine/install/ubuntu/](https://docs.docker.com/engine/install/ubuntu/)

-##final take away :
+<h2>final take away :</h2>
-once your container are ready ( you can imagine that you are running a container of an image installed on virtual machine hosted on Windows subsystem ! ) Ouch !!!!
+once your container is ready ( you can imagine that you are running a container of an image installed on virtual machine hosted on Windows subsystem ! ) Ouch !!!!